AndyObtiva/glimmer/README.markdown

-Glimmer
+Glimmer (The Original One And Only)
 ===
-Glimmer is a JRuby DSL that enables easy and efficient authoring of desktop application user-interfaces.
-It relies on the robust platform-independent Eclipse SWT library.
-Glimmer comes with built-in data-binding support to greatly facilitate synchronizing UI with domain models.
+Glimmer is a cross-platform Ruby desktop development library.
+Glimmer's main innovation is a JRuby DSL that enables easy and efficient authoring of desktop application user-interfaces while relying on the robust platform-independent Eclipse SWT library.
+Glimmer additionally innovates by having built-in desktop UI data-binding support to greatly facilitate synchronizing the UI with domain models.
+As a result, that achieves true decoupling of object oriented components, enabling developers to solve business problems without worrying about UI concerns, or alternatively drive development UI-first, and then write clean business components test-first afterward.

+You may learn more by reading this article: * [Eclipse Zone Tutorial](http://eclipse.dzone.com/articles/an-introduction-glimmer)

 ![Glimmer](https://github.com/AndyObtiva/glimmer/raw/master/images/Bitter-sweet.jpg)